 - Click the transfer button from the ticket or the call console.
 The customer is placed on hold and hears the hold greeting.

 - Start typing the agent or group's name or phone number.
-Click on the agent's name to transfer a call.
+Click on the agent or group's name to transfer a call.

 - The message This call has been transferred successfully appears in the window.
 At this point, the related ticket is also assigned to the other agent.
 Click Close.

 Ending a call

 You can end a call manually, or, if the customer you're talking to hangs up first, Voice automatically ends the call.

 - Click Hang up in the call console at the top of the ticket.
 Or, if you've redirected the call to your telephone you can end the call by hanging up.

 - In the Voice console, click Available to take new calls.

 If you do not see this option, then your administrator has disabled agent wrap-up.
 This means you are immediately available for another call when you finish a call.
 For details, see Enabling the Voice channel and configuring settings or, if you use Basic or Advanced Voice, see Configuring agent wrap-up.